Snubnose snake eel

 The snubnose snake eel (Ophichthus brevirostris) is an eel in the family Ophichthidae (worm/snake eels).
 It was described by John E. McCosker and Steve W. Ross in 2007.
 It is a marine, subtropical eel which is known from North Carolina, USA, in the western central Atlantic Ocean.
 It dwells at a depth range of 370 to 440 m.
 Females can reach a total length of 29.2 cm.

+Name origin

 The species epithet "brevirostris" means "short muzzle" in Latin, and is treated as a noun in apposition.